coreyp7/compiler-in-Rust/README.md

 | -o (--output) | Directory to output executable in |
 | -s (--setup) | Compiles the Plank compiler in the repo you cloned (not needed after initial setup)|

-## A plank example: Finding our favorite number
+## A plank example: Finding our favorite number (found in example.plank)
 ```
 println("hello, plank");